 The launch of Suzuki Ignis is perhaps the most awaited event in Indian car industry at the moment.
 The Ignis will replace the Ritz in Maruti’s product portfolio.
 However, the Ignis won’t be another tallboy hatchback from MSIL, no, far from it!
-Instead, it will be Maruti’s first ever ‘Mini SUV’ for India.
+Instead, it is Maruti’s first ever ‘Mini SUV’ for India.
 True, a look at this car is enough to confirm its SUV aspirations.
 High ground clearance, aggressive stance, beefy looks- there’s enough to excite.
 Here, in this post, we review the design of the upcoming Maruti Ignis.
+First drive review – Maruti Ignis Review

 Suzuki has revealed the various design inspirations of the new Ignis.
 This car takes inspiration from several old Suzuki models, some of them dating back to 1971.The new Ignis has bagged the Good Design Award 2016 by the Japan Institute of Design Promotion.
 The Ignis follows the idea of ‘Functional and stylish mini crossover’.